edbefee3-3888-462a-9411-741b7e9eb54e/Faithful-32x32/README.md

 # Faithful BE
 Faithful BE, a port of Faithful for Bedrock Edition.
 This is a fork of discontinued Faithful project for Minecraft: Bedrock Edition (Win10, Android, iOS) by LukasPlaysGames probably due to Faithful now available on Marketplace

 The reason that i continue this is becuase i hate the idea of buying stuff on a game that i already bought in the first place.
+But if you want to support the effort of Faithful Team on making this amazing texture pack please consider buying the paid one by xMrVizzy on the Marketplace.

 ### Downloading
 Zip: https://github.com/null2264/Faithful-32x/archive/master.zip (or click download repo as zip)